The Best Chewy Chocolate Chip Cookies are simply the best cookies I've ever made and are just as the name implies - soft, chewy and delicious!

 - ¾ cup unsalted butter, melted or 1 ½ sticks

 - ¾ cup light brown sugar, loosely packed

 - 2 teaspoons vanilla bean paste or vanilla extract

-- 2 cups semi-sweet chocolate chunks I used Scharffen Berger 62% Cacao
+- 1 ½ cups semi-sweet chocolate chips, divided I used Scharffen Berger 62% Cacao chunks

 - Preheat the oven to 350°F. Line two large baking sheets with parchment paper or silicone baking mats.
 Set aside.

-- Roll the dough into balls, about 3 tablespoons of dough each.
-Or use a jumbo cookie scoop to form the balls of dough.
+- Roll the dough into balls, about 2 tablespoons of dough each.
+Or use a cookie scoop to form the balls of dough.
 Place balls of dough 2 inches apart on cookie sheets.
-Press a handful of chocolate chunks on top of the dough balls for dramatic effect.
-Bake the cookies for 11-14 minutes.
-The cookies will look very soft and underbaked.
-They will continue to bake on the cookie sheet.
+Use the remaining chocolate chips, press a handful of chocolate chips on top of the dough balls for dramatic effect.
+Bake the cookies for 11-14 minutes or until light golden brown on the edges.
 Allow to cool on the cookie sheet for 10 minutes before moving to a wire rack to cool completely.

 - Cookies stay soft and fresh for 7 whole days at room temperature (if you can keep them from being eaten for that long).
 Cookies may be frozen up to 3 months.
 Rolled cookie dough may be frozen up to three months and baked in their frozen state for 12 minutes.

 All text and images © Lise Ode for Mom Loves Baking.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.
 Disclaimer: Nutrition information shown is not guaranteed to be accurate.
 This post may contain affiliate links.